AlifArnado/logograb-sdk-android/README.md

 Move the assets/fonts folder to the assets/ folder of your project, to be able to see all LogoGrab fonts used by the SDK.

 STEP 7:
-Create the class "MainApplication.java" under <MY_PACKAGE>, which should inherrit "LogoGrabApplication".
+Create the class "MainApplication.java" under <MY_PACKAGE>, which should inherit "LogoGrabApplication".
 If you also have your own application file, just complete this class with your own desires.
 There is an example application file in LogoGrab\ Sample project to get some inspiration.

 STEP 8:
+Create the class "MainActivity.java" under <MY_PACKAGE>.
 You need to assign your SDK Developer Key to the LogoGrabSDK.
-This can easily be done in the application file you just created in step 7 by giving the String to the inherited method:
+This can easily be done in the activity file you just created by giving the String to the LogoGrabInterface:
-	super.initLogoGrabServer("<YOUR DEVELOPER KEY>");
+	LogoGrabInterface.setDevKey(“<YOUR DEVELOPER KEY>");
-Please consider again the LogoGrab\ Sample project.

-STEP 9:
-Create the class "MainActivity.java" under <MY_PACKAGE>.
-Simply call the LogoGrabMainActivity to start the LogoGrab Application from your project:
+To Start the LogoGrab Application simply call the LogoGrabMainActivity from your project:
-	LogoGrabInterface.startLogoGrab(MainActivity.this, null);
+	LogoGrabInterface.startLogoGrab(MainActivity.this);
 Also see the MainActivity.java file inside the LogoGrab\ SampleApp application for illustration (also how to provide a listener to the LogoGrab Application).

 ----------------------------------------------------------